-- (a) Specifications/drawings, as applicable - (b) Technical details with technical parameters - (c) Requirement of training/on-job training - (d) Requirement of installation/commissioning - (e) Requirement of Factory Acceptance Trials (FAT), User Acceptance Tests (UAT) - (f) Requirement of Technical documentation - (g) Nature of assistance required after completion of warranty - (h) Requirement of pre-site/equipment inspection - (i) Any other details, as considered necessary - 3.
-Two-Bid System In respect of Two-bid system, Bidders are required to furnish clause by clause compliance of specifications bringing out clearly the deviations from specification, if any.
-The Bidders are advised to submit the compliance statement in the following format along with Technical Bid ó
+- (a) Specifications/drawings, as applicable - (b) Technical details with technical parameters - (c) Requirement of training/on-job training - (d) Requirement of installation/commissioning - (e) Requirement of Factory Acceptance Trials (FAT), User Acceptance Tests (UAT) - (f) Requirement of Technical documentation - (g) Nature of assistance required after completion of warranty - (h) Requirement of pre-site/equipment inspection - (i) Any other details, as considered necessary - Two-Bid System In respect of Two-bid system, Bidders are required to furnish clause by clause compliance of specifications bringing out clearly the deviations from specification, if any.
+The Bidders are advised to submit the compliance statement in the following format along with Technical Bid -

-Para of RFP specifications item-wise Specification of item offered Compliance to RFP specification ó whether Yes / No In case of non-compliance, deviation from RFP to be specified in unambiguous terms
+Para of RFP Specificatio Compliance to RFP In case of non-compliance, specific ations item- n of item specification - deviation from RFP to be wise wise offered whether Yes / No specified in unambiguous terms

 - 4. Delivery Period Delivery period for supply of items would be from the effective date of contract.
 Please note that Contract can be cancelled unilaterally by the Buyer in case items are not received within the contracted delivery period.
-Extension of contracted delivery period will be at the sole discretion of the Buyer, with applicability of LD clause. - 5.Terms for Delivery & Transportation - Unless otherwise specifically agreed to by the Buyer and the Seller and incorporated in the contract, the applicable rules for transportation of goods shall be as under:
+Extension of contracted delivery period will be at the sole discretion of the Buyer, with applicability of LD clause. - 5.
+Terms for Delivery & Transportation - Unless otherwise specifically agreed to by the Buyer and the Seller and incorporated in the contract, the applicable rules for transportation of goods shall be as under: